 We were advised to borrow walking sticks and also to employ porters to accompany us on the trek.
 This was a really good idea.
 Not only do they carry your backpack (you are advised to take three litres of water and a box lunch because you just don’t know how long it will take to reach the gorillas and you will need the energy) they will also hold your hand to steady you if things get slippery and push/pull you over obstacles if necessary.
 Importantly, they are local people who can earn a decent living from tourists, so hiring a porter also contributes directly to the community.
 The porters are available at the starting location and will be allocated if you ask for one.

-Gorilla Trekking In Uganda – The Trek
+1 Day Gorilla Trekking Uganda – The Trek

 The Uganda Wildlife Authority (UWA – apparently pronounced Oo-er!) have an excellent system in place which ensures that you have practically 100% chance of seeing the gorillas: each morning two trackers head out into the forest to find the troop based on their location the previous day.
 They then radio to the guide, who will lead the tourists via the best route to see the gorillas.
 The trackers do an amazing job – they spend all day with the gorillas, even after the tourists have left, so that they know where to trace them to on the following day.
 We were advised that they would appreciate a personal tip as most tourists don’t recognise the brilliant job they do and we were delighted to do this.